dabuchera/web3-access/README.md

 ### Sharing Control

+- The buttons trigger the access logic in the respective smart contracts.
+The smart contracts are deployed on the Stacks testnet ([RolesAccess](https://explorer.stacks.co/txid/0x28817b1e266f43e4d89672a2c77bf5ac08fe6633437a10067524a513d06b99f3?chain=testnet), [TokenAccess](https://explorer.stacks.co/txid/0x84a99f877e91f93b2396078f5f9b3449a1e97e6f0ff89158607aa5d809bb1fee?chain=testnet)).
 - Role-Based sharing means to share files on an address-basis.
 Access-rights are non-transferable.
 - The owner account first needs to claim ownership by registering for the ownership role.
-- Then the owner can register accounts to grant access to the file.
+- Then the owner can register other accounts to grant them access to the data.

 - Token-based sharing means to share files on a token basis.
-The holder of the access token can access the files.
+Every holder of an access-NFT can access the data.
 This means access-rights are transferable.
-- The owner first claims the ownership NFT.
+- The owner first claims the ownership-NFT.
-- Afterwards, the owner can claim access-NFTs to send to other accounts to grant access.
+- Afterwards, the owner holding the ownership-NFT can claim access-NFTs to send to other accounts to grant access.

 | ![accesscontrol.png](/readme-img/accesscontrol.png) |
 |:--:|